CloudMailin Send Email Message API

 Headers

-Headers are not required as the subject, to and from headers will be set.
-However, if you need to specify additional headers you can pass them as an object.
-The key is the header name and the value is expected to be a string a string value:
+Headers are not required as the subject, to and from headers will be set automatically.
+If you need to specify additional headers you can pass them as an object.
+The key is the header name and the value is expected to be a string:

 "headers": {